hkvinge/Classifying-telemetry-data-with-cnns/README.md

 ## The convolution map

-While there are many possible convolutions that could be used, in this project we have chosen to use the Ricker wavelet (or Mexican hat wavelet).
-In
+While there are many possible convolutions that could be used, in this project we have chosen to use the [Ricker wavelet](https://en.wikipedia.org/wiki/Mexican_hat_wavelet) (or Mexican hat wavelet).
+This is the negative normalized second derivative of the Gaussian function.

 ## The data set